apache/solr-operator/docs/solr-cloud/scaling.md

 The managed scale-up option relies on the BalanceReplicas API in Solr, which was added in Solr 9.3.
 Therefore, this option cannot be used with Solr versions < 9.3.
-If `autoscaling.populatePodsOnScaleUp` option is enabled and an unsupported version of Solr is used, the cluster lock will be given up after the BalanceReplicas API call fails.
+If `scaling.populatePodsOnScaleUp` option is enabled and an unsupported version of Solr is used, the cluster lock will be given up after the BalanceReplicas API call fails.
-This behavior is very similar to `autoscaling.populatePodsOnScaleUp` being disabled.
+This behavior is very similar to `scaling.populatePodsOnScaleUp` being disabled.